segabl/pd2-sh-complements/README.md

   - Ace: Damage reduction 54% -> 50%

 *Jokers in general are a low effort way to gain strong benefits and Partners In Crime is giving too much survivability to Jokers.*
-*Reducing the damage reduction will force players to take new Jokers more frequently.*
+*Reducing the total damage reduction to 95% will decrease effective HP by 80% and force players to take new Jokers more frequently.*

 #### Sharpshooter